Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Introduction

-We propose a model architecture (Figure \ref{fig:arch}(a)) based on variational autoencoders (VAEs) \cite{1312.6114}.
-VAEs are widely used for dimensionality reduction and unsupervised learning tasks \cite{Goodfellow-et-al-2016} and have been shown to be effective for studying a wide variety of physical phenomena, e.g.\ discovering simple representations of systems in classical and quantum mechanics \cite{1807.10300}, modeling protein folding and molecular dynamics \cite{Hernandez:2018kk,Wehmeyer:2018hy}, and identifying condensed matter phase transitions \cite{Wetzel:2017ko,1705.09524}.
+We propose a model architecture (Fig.\ \ref{fig:arch}(a)) based on variational autoencoders (VAEs) \cite{1312.6114}.
+VAEs are widely used for dimensionality reduction and unsupervised learning tasks \cite{Goodfellow-et-al-2016} and have been shown to be effective for studying a wide variety of physical phenomena, e.g.\ discovering simple representations of systems in classical and quantum mechanics \cite{1807.10300}, modeling protein folding and molecular dynamics \cite{PhysRevE.97.062412,Wehmeyer:2018hy}, and identifying condensed matter phase transitions \cite{PhysRevE.96.022140,1705.09524}.
 In terms of interpretability, the VAE architecture and its derivatives have also been shown to disentangle independent factors of variation \cite{higgins2017beta,1804.03599,NIPS2018_7527}.
+The choice of a VAE-based architecture is motivated both by their prior success in extracting useful representations and by their strong theoretical foundation (Appendix \ref{apx:vaereg}).
+Prior works have also applied other methods of parameter identification, such as using principal component analysis (PCA) as a post-processing step with a standard autoencoder \cite{1807.09244}.
+This, however, relies heavily on the poorly understood implicit regularization of the neural network architecture rather than the explicit regularization of a VAE, and, in our experience, VAEs produce more consistent and interpretable results.

-Our architecture consists of an encoder (Figure \ref{fig:arch}(b)) that extracts physical parameters characterizing the system dynamics and a decoder (Figure \ref{fig:arch}(c)) that acts as a predictive model and propagates an initial condition forward in time given the extracted parameters.
+Our architecture consists of an encoder (Fig.\ \ref{fig:arch}(b)) that extracts physical parameters characterizing the system dynamics and a decoder (Fig.\ \ref{fig:arch}(c)) that acts as a predictive model and propagates an initial condition forward in time given the extracted parameters.
 This differs from a traditional VAE due to the additional initial condition provided to the decoder, allowing the encoder to focus on extracting latent parameters that parameterize the dynamics of the system rather than the physical state.
 Our architecture can be thought of as a conditional VAE \cite{NIPS2015_5775}, although only the decoder is conditional.
 While similar architectures have been recently proposed for physical systems such as interacting particles \cite{1807.09244} and moving objects \cite{xue2018visual}, our model is specifically designed to study spatiotemporal phenomena, which have a continuous set of degrees of freedom.